 If your loved one is still apprehensive about engaging the services of an in-home caregiver, it can be helpful to offer to be present for the first several visits until the senior feels more comfortable.
 Very soon, a bond will form and the senior will be able to realize the many benefits home care provides – and that it actually enhances independence, rather than diminishing it.

-Absolute Companion Care services always begin with a free in-home consultation to sit down with seniors and their family members to go over our care solutions and to come up with a customized plan to address any and all needs and concerns.
+Absolute Companion Care‘s home care and Alzheimer’s care in Towson, MD and nearby areas always begin with a free in-home consultation to sit down with seniors and their family members to go over our care solutions and to come up with a customized plan to address any and all needs and concerns.
 Simply contact us at 410-357-9640 to learn more about the best alternative to nursing home placement.